-My work, although mostly non-objective, is grounded in the physical world, from landscapes to astronomical observations of objects, including those in the invisible range of the spectrum.
+My work, although mostly non-objective, is grounded in the material world, from landscapes to astronomical observations of objects, including those in the invisible range of the spectrum.
 I sometimes find representational paintings interesting and worthwhile to do.

 The above image grew out of drawings of scrub oaks I made at the foot of Venado Peak, a 14,000-foot mountain north of Taos, New Mexico.
 Some months later I made several watercolors based on those drawings.
-The paintings are non-representational and the motif, while suggested by scrub oak sketches, is based on the madrone tree, a broad leafed evergreen found in coastal areas of the Pacific Northwest and California.
+The paintings are non-representational and the motif, while elicited by scrub oak sketches, is based on the madrone tree, a broad leafed evergreen found in coastal areas of the Pacific Northwest and California.
 The paintings, at a considerable remove from the initial drawings, are unmediated by representation or narrative.

 Large circular form painting

 I first came to the Mendocino Coast in the spring of 1964, on a forestry class field trip.
 I have been coming back ever since.
 I feel a strong connection to this remarkably beautiful place, and to friends who were part of the counter culture that took hold here in the early 1970’s.

 Shortly after my friend, Kathy Blake, graduated from Berkeley, she moved to Mendocino with her husband, Nat Bingham.
 Nat was a fisherman.
 They built a dome and raised a family.
 Over the years we kept up and visited.
 When my children were young I brought them up to what I called the reservation to get them acquainted with my friends and to share with my offspring some of my social and ideological roots.

 As I do when I travel, I brought cameras – initially 35 mm, and subsequently, the large format cameras I began using over 20 years ago.